 BJA FY25 Edward Byrne Memorial Justice Assistance Grant (JAG) Program Local Formula

-This funding opportunity provides financial support to local governments for a variety of criminal justice initiatives, including law enforcement, court improvements, and community safety programs.
+This funding opportunity provides financial support to local governments for a variety of criminal justice initiatives, including law enforcement, community safety, and mental health programs.

 Award Range